derrickeckardt/16-board-solver/readme.md

     12 14 10 11
     13 2  15 16

-We must find an algorithm using heuristic to put them in order from 1 to 16.
+We must find an algorithm using a heuristic function to put the tiles in order from 1 to 16.
 We may only shift a row to the left or the right or a column up or down one tile at a time, with the tiles wrapping around to the other side.
-Our algorithm should solve for a board that that requires 12 moves.
+Our algorithm should solve for a board that that requires up to 12 moves.
+Not all boards are solveable.

 **Initial State**: A 4 by 4 board with 16 tiles number from 1 to 16.
 The tiles are not in numerical order.